chandanasandra/ContactMate-MERN-Stack-Application/README.md

 Simple CRUD operations are done to implement the contactMate application.
 Main Scenerios in the application are as follows :
+User can :
-1. User can create a new account.
+1. create a new account.
-2. User can login to the account.
+2. login to the account.
-3. User can create a new contact.
+3. create a new contact.
-4. User can edit the contact.
+4. edit the contact.
-5. User can delete the contact.
+5. delete the contact.
-6. User can logout from their account.
+6. logout from their account.

 FrameWorks Used for implementing this application is as follows.
-Express Js - server framework
+1. Express Js - server framework
-Mongodb - database management
+2. Mongodb - database management
-Mongoose - (Object Data Modeling) library for data modeling, schema enforcement, and model validation React Js - User Interface (UI)
+3. Mongoose - (Object Data Modeling) library for data modeling, schema enforcement, and model validation
+4. React Js - User Interface (UI)
-Zustand - state management library for React applications Chakra UI - library of React components
+5. Zustand - state management library for React applications
+6. Chakra UI - library of React components